shailja-thakur/CodeGen-Fine-Tuning/README.md

 #### Prepare the environment on your machine

-I recommend creating a conda environment for fine-tuning.
+I recommend the followinf for fine-tuning.
 I created a conda environment inside the singularity container, however, if you are not using container, you may create a conda environment direclty on your machine,

 ```
 conda create --name anyname python=3.X